algorand/msgpack-javascript/README.md

 const decoded = decode(encoded, { extensionCodec, context });
 ```

-#### Handling BigInt with ExtensionCodec
+#### Handling BigInt and big numbers

+**Decoding**

-This library does not handle BigInt by default, but you have two options to handle it:
+This library does not handle decoding BigInt by default, but you have three options to handle it:

-* Set `useBigInt64: true` to map bigint to MessagePack's int64/uint64
+- Set `useBigInt64: true` to decode MessagePack's int64/uint64 into a BigInt
+- Set `intMode` to exert [greater control](#intmode) over BigInt handling
-* Define a custom `ExtensionCodec` to map bigint to a MessagePack's extension type
+- Define a custom `ExtensionCodec` to map bigint to a MessagePack extension type

-`useBigInt64: true` is the simplest way to handle bigint, but it has limitations:
+**Encoding**

+This library will encode a BigInt into a MessagePack int64/uint64 if it is > 32-bit OR you set `forceBigIntToInt64` to `true`.
+This library will encode a `number` that is > 32-bit into a MessagePack int64/uint64 if it is > 32-bit ONLY if you set `useInt64` to true, otherwise it encodes it as a MessagePack float64.

+If you set `forceBigIntToInt64` to `true` the note:

-* A bigint is encoded in 8 byte binaries even if it's a small integer
+- A bigint is encoded in 8 byte binaries even if it's a small integer
-* A bigint must be smaller than the max value of the uint64 and larger than the min value of the int64.
+- A bigint must be smaller than the max value of the uint64 and larger than the min value of the int64.
 Otherwise the behavior is undefined.

+**Custom codec**

-So you might want to define a custom codec to handle bigint like this:
+Alternatively, you can define a custom codec to handle bigint like this:

 ```typescript
 import { deepStrictEqual } from "assert";